 Welcome to our blog section.
-We “blog” about everything on Data Visualization, Data Science, and Low-Code.
+We “blog” about everything on Data Visualization, Data Science, Data Integration and Low-Code.
 You can find the subjects you are looking for by using the filter option below.
 Please contact us if you want to share your thoughts about our blogs.

 Power BI and Tableau are both leading data visualization solutions.
 Comparing the two options can be a daunting task.
 There is a lot of marketing noise from parties that sell or work with just one of the two solutions.
 This will not help you.

 In my eight years as a consultant, I’ve probably seen more dashboards than I can count.
 Still, most of them don’t have the impact they should have.
 Nine out of ten times, people start looking at the data.
 Is there something wrong with the underlying data-sets?
 Or is the visual not clear enough?
 Looking at those elements isn’t bad, but in my opinion, you’re looking in the wrong direction.